 1. Fill out employee onboarding forms

 When you hire a new employee, you’ll need to gather some info.
 First, they’ll need to fill out a W-4 form to tell you how much income tax they want withheld from their paychecks.
 Next, they’ll need to fill out the I-9 form to prove they are allowed to work in the U.S. With the I-9 form you’ll also need to check their passport or other ID, as outlined in the instructions on the form.
 Once these are complete, make sure to keep them in your records.
+If you are using Gusto, we will automatically store these forms electronically for you.

 2. Report your new hires to the state

 When you hire a new employee you must report some info to the state where they will be working.
 The state uses this information to find people who owe government-mandated debts, like child support.
 This report should be filed within 20 days of their start date.
+If you are using Gusto, you can choose to have us file this report for you.

 3. Get Workers’ Compensation insurance